piqnt/stage.js/doc/api.md

 foo.touch();
 ```

-#### Pinning
+#### Pin
-Pinning is a top level concept, it specifies how a node is transformed relative to its parent.
+Pin or pinning defines how a node is transformed relative to its parent.

 When `nameX` equals `nameY`, `name` shorthand can be used instead.